taliox/mailstatic/README.md

 ## Server Setup

-There are to ways to run the server.
+There are two ways to run the server.
 But in any case you should make sure the server is configured correctly.

 The `web-example.env` provides neccessary environment variables that the server uses to process certain actions: